hashicorp/consul/website/source/docs/agent/options.html.markdown

   reduce write pressure.
 If a check ever changes state, the new state and associated output is synchronized immediately.
 To disable this behavior, set the value to "0s".

-* <a name="check_update_stagger"></a><a href="#check_update_stagger">`check_update_stagger`</a>
-  CheckUpdateStagger enables a randomization of the CheckUpdateInterval between .5 and 1.5 of that interval.
-This is useful if checks happen often to stagger writes and pervent them from all executing at the end of the same CheckUpdateInterval.
-  Off by default.

 * <a name="client_addr"></a><a href="#client_addr">`client_addr`</a> Equivalent to the
   [`-client` command-line flag](#_client).